socalledsound/nu-scripts/week1/02-functional foundations/w1-v-08-EXERCISE-react-without-react.md

 [VO]
 So let's start by clicking on the index.js file, which has the code that I wrote in the last video.
+ As well as the string of emojis that we're going to ned and a reference to the root div